 Gem collecting once again became fashionable in the eighteenth century, when Europeans travelled across the continent visiting sites of interest, collecting ancient sculpture and art on their way and bringing them back for appreciation and display in their homes.
 This phase of collecting laid the foundations for the creation of the earliest public museums.

 The stones are usually mounted in a precious metal, most usually gold and worn as rings or pendants, later intaglio stones were set into fobs and worn with watches or used as desk seals much as they were originally.

 The development of formal archaeology and excavations in Greece, Rome and the Middle East saw ancient gems and copies adopted as fashionable accessories, mounted in to every day jewellery.

 Necklace from the Devonshire Parure.
 1856.

-The Grand Tour afforded access to both ancient and modern gems which could be bought, collected and enjoyed in their homes.
-Appreciation of carved gems demonstrated a worldly authority, a knowledge of myths, ancient rulers and were a mark of an educated mind.
+The Grand Tour afforded access to both ancient and modern gems which could be bought, collected, and enjoyed in their homes.
+Appreciation of carved gems demonstrated a worldly authority, a knowledge of myths, and ancient rulers and were a mark of an educated mind.